21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 It’s all right if you don’t catch onto humor in English right away, but don’t be discouraged!
 There are lots of different things you can do to help you understand jokes a little better, such as watching comedies and popular sitcoms.

-Movies and TV shows, as suggested from the video below, are filled with quips, jabs and gags to give you a better idea of what’s considered funny in English.
+Movies and TV shows, as suggested by the video below, are filled with quips, jabs and gags to give you a better idea of what’s considered funny in English:

-Here are some tips for learning from jokes:
+Here are some basic tips for learning from jokes:

-- Check the dictionary for multiple word meanings.
-Some words have more than one meaning, and many jokes make use of that.
+• Check the dictionary for multiple word meanings.
+As mentioned, some words have more than one meaning, and many jokes make use of that.

-- Ask the joke teller to explain.
-Sure, this isn’t ideal because often when jokes are explained, they lose their effect.
+• Ask the joke teller to explain.
+Sure, this isn’t ideal—often when jokes are explained, they lose their effect.
 But if you don’t understand the joke, ask!
-Then you’ll have the required background knowledge to tell the joke yourself some day.
+Then you’ll have the required background knowledge to tell the joke yourself someday.

 Jokes are a great way to learn while having fun, too!